karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 })
 ```

-All of these variables and functions will be available in the global Python scope
+All of these variables and functions will be available in the global Python scope:

 ```python
 alert(f'Hi from Python.
 Windows square: {window_square()}')